Workshops

 We try to hold workshops regularly where each member attending can create their own painting following step by step instructions from an artist.
 The workshops can be half day or more usually, full day (10:00 am – 4:00 pm).
 Many members prefer workshops to demonstrations because they learn techniques more thoroughly, get individual attention for any problems and go home with a finished or almost finished work of art.

-The photos below show the sort of thing we get up to.
+The photos and descriptions below show the sort of thing we get up to:

 On November 14th 2023 we had a workshop with Andrew Geeson.
 Here’s a sum up of the day from Julie Stevens: